hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 TOTAL$58.65

-It cost me $58.65 to hike the 3 day Quilotoa Loop trek
+It cost me $58.65 to hike the Quilotoa Loop trek in 3 days

-Due to COVID, the trails and guesthouses are pretty much empty.
+Due to COVID, the trails and guesthouses were pretty much empty.
 I tried to purchase small things in each village, whether it was a man selling bracelets or a girl selling fresh fruit.
-These small villages en-route who were once used to seeing hundreds of hikers per day pass through their communities are now seeing less than 20 visitors each day.
+These small villages en route which were once used to seeing hundreds of hikers per day pass through their communities are now seeing less than 20 visitors each day.

 Most organized tours cost around $500 for 3 days, but if you seek a local guide in Quilotoa or Sigchos, it costs much less and the money stays within the communities.